 I have for a while experimented with different methods to un-ply yarn and I think I have finally found the easiest method.
-Being a bit smitten lately with All Things Andean, and the drop spindle, it is no surprise that thinking like an Andean Spinner, and going back to my spinning roots I would find the method of methods…
+Focusing on All Things Andean lately, and their relationship with a drop spindle, it is no surprise that thinking like an Andean Spinner, and going back to my spinning roots I would find the method of methods…

 I slipped the ball onto spindle, hooked beneath whorl and secured with double half hitch at top.
 Twisted in reverse direction of plied twist.